thilo-hub/esp32-multitool/README.md

  - A simple wifi interface that allows devices like the beaglebone to be reset (gpio-toggle)
      - Obviously have (some) authentication ( for the above uart/reset )

+ - an IOS/macos app that shows the buttons available for RF433

 # Status